When sex isn’t what it used to be...

 - Increased UTIs or vaginal infections

-- Changes in the outer appearance of the vagina—shrinking folds of skin, less pubic hair
+- Changes to the outer appearance of the vagina - thinning pubic hair, shrinking folds of skin

-The collagen, elastic fibers, vasculature, PH and moisture levels of the vagina, and urinary tract are impacted by the loss of estrogen in a woman, which is essential for a vagina’s structural and functional integrity.
-These changes make the vagina susceptible to irritation and inflammation.
+The collagen, elastic fibers, vasculature, PH and moisture levels of the vagina and urinary tract are greatly impacted by the loss of estrogen in a woman.
+It is essential for a vagina’s structural and functional integrity.
+This makes the vagina susceptible to irritation and inflammation.

-Low estrogen levels may result from menopause, aging, treatment for cancer, surgery, and/or childbirth.
-Over 50% of middle-aged or older women experience estrogen losses, sometimes younger women do as well.
+Low estrogen levels may result from menopause, aging, treatment for cancer, surgery, or childbirth.
+Over 50% of middle-aged or older women experience estrogen loss, and sometimes younger women do as well.

 Doctors use the term “genitourinary syndrome of menopause (GSM)” to describe both vaginal atrophy and other related symptoms, while the condition is referenced as “atrophic vaginitis”.

-When vaginal atrophy goes untreated and women continue to have sex with pain, the vaginal muscles tend to brace themselves and protect the body by tightening up.
-Over time, vaginal tightening becomes an automatic reaction that persists, even after the original atrophy condition is diminished or eliminated.
-The ongoing tightness also causes discomfort or pain and can become vaginismus.
+When vaginal atrophy goes untreated and a woman continues to have intercourse with pain, the vaginal muscles tend to brace themselves and protect the body by tightening up.
+Over time, the vaginal tightening may become an automatic reaction that persists (vaginismus), even after the original atrophy condition is resolved.